 Tenants must get written approval from Housing SA before anyone in their household starts running a business from home.

 Housing SA will approve the business if the tenant meets all of the below conditions:

-- the business doesn't disturb the peace, comfort and privacy of neighbours
+- the business doesn’t disturb the peace, comfort or privacy of neighbours

 - they don’t advertise the business on the property